 Williams School Endowed Professorships

 The Crawford Family Deanship of the Williams School of Commerce, Economics, and Politics: The Crawford Family Deanship, established in 2008, supports the Dean and Faculty in the Williams School of Commerce, Economics, and Politics.
 The Deanship, held by the Dean of the Williams School, provides income for competitive salaries of Williams School faculty, and is administered by the Provost in consultation with the President of Washington and Lee.
 The endowment is the gift of Edwin M. "Mac" and Linda T. Crawford, parents of Andrew D. "Drew" Crawford '96.
-The Crawfords established the Deanshp in response to the Lenfest Challenge for Faculty Support.
+The Crawfords established the Deanship in response to the Lenfest Challenge for Faculty Support.
 The gift was made in honor of Dean Larry C. Peppers to recognize the extraordinary contributions he has made to the Williams School and Washington and Lee during his tenure as Dean, which began in 1986.
 The gift also represents the support and appreciation that the Crawfords have for Washington and Lee University and the Williams School.
 Rob Straughan serves as the Crawford Family Dean of the Williams School of Commerce, Economics, and Politics.
 He joined the Williams School faculty in 2000 as a member of the Business Administration Department, having taught previously at both Baylor University and the University of Houston.
 His teaching interests center on marketing strategy, international marketing, and socially responsible business.
 His work with students has been recognized in numerous ways, and he has been invited to speak at various conferences about his approach to integrating business and the liberal arts.
 Prior to entering academia, Dean Straughan worked briefly for Shell Oil’s Refining and Marketing Division.

 The Lewis Whitaker Adams Professorship in Commerce was established in 1981 by Lizinka M. and F. Fox Benton Jr.’60, in honor and memory of Dr. Adams, former Dean of the School of Commerce, Economics, and Politics.